parsakhaz/object-detect-video/README.md

 - Web interface shows progress updates and errors
 - Choose visualization style based on your use case
 - Moondream can detect almost anything you can describe in natural language
+- Detection data can be used for further analysis using the visualization tool